Instacart Shopper Taxes · 2026

 Yes.
 Insulated bags, thermal totes, and cooler bags required for cold or frozen item delivery are fully deductible as a business expense on Schedule C Line 27 (Other expenses).
 You can deduct the full purchase price in the year you bought them under Section 179, or depreciate them over their useful life.
 Keep the receipt.
 Other deductible shopping equipment includes a cart dolly, produce bags, and reusable bins used exclusively for Instacart deliveries.

-What happens if I earned less than $600 on Instacart?
+What happens if I earned less than the 1099 threshold on Instacart?

-Instacart won't send you a 1099-NEC, but the income is still taxable.
-You must report all earnings on Schedule C based on your actual payments — check your bank deposits or the Earnings tab in the Instacart Shopper app.
+Instacart won't send you a 1099-NEC — the 2026 threshold is $2,000, up from $600 under the One Big Beautiful Bill Act — but the income is still taxable.
+You must report all earnings on Schedule C based on your actual payments: check your bank deposits or the Earnings tab in the Instacart Shopper app.
 Below $400 in net self-employment income, you don't owe self-employment tax.
 Below the standard deduction amount for your filing status, you may not owe income tax either — but you still need to file if your gross income exceeds the filing threshold.
+Estimates — confirm with your tax professional.

 Does Instacart provide a mileage export or CSV?